shakfu/cymongoose/docs/dev/mg_http_delete_chunk.md

 ## Upstream Status

-This is an **upstream Mongoose issue**, not a pymongoose wrapper issue.
+This is an **upstream Mongoose issue**, not a cymongoose wrapper issue.

 ### Potential Actions